Hello

 Baseband vs. Broadband

-Full Duplex vs. Half Duplex communication
+Full Duplex vs. Half Duplex communications

 Packets vs. Frames